Updated June 2, 2026

 Entity Building for Sustained Citation

 ChatGPT, Gemini, and Perplexity all maintain implicit entity models — associating specific names with specific domains of expertise.
-An executive who has published consistently across five Tier 1 publications on the topic of AI-driven marketing has, over time, built an entity that AI systems recognize and trust for queries in that space.
+An executive who has published consistently across several high-authority publications on a single topic has, over time, built an entity that AI systems are more likely to recognize and trust for queries in that space.
 This entity authority is more durable than any individual piece of content because it reflects a pattern of credibility rather than a single data point.

 Building entity authority requires thematic consistency.
-An executive who publishes on AI one week, supply chain disruption the next, and personal leadership the week after builds no entity signal — they're scattering authority rather than concentrating it.
-Phantom IQ's publishing programs are designed around tight topical focus for each executive, reinforcing the AI's entity association between the executive's name and a specific category claim every time a new piece is published.
+An executive who publishes on AI one week, supply chain disruption the next, and personal leadership the week after builds a weaker entity signal — they're scattering authority rather than concentrating it.
+Maintaining a tight topical focus for each executive helps reinforce the AI's entity association between the executive's name and a specific category over time.